Favorites

 vegetable-like taste

-for muesli, curd, yogurt, salads, dips and cold dishes
+for muesli, quark, yogurt, salads, dips and cold dishes

-for hearty dips and salads, for hot and cold vegetable dishes
+for hearty dips and salads, in hot and cold vegetable dishes

 Blüte Lein